 Reference is made to the information under the heading "Audit Committee" in, and the text of the Charter of the Audit Committee attached as Appendix A to the Corporation's Annual Information Form ("AIF") that contains the information required by section 5.1 and Form 52-110F1 of Multilateral Instrument 52-110 - Audit Committee, which is hereby incorporated herein by reference.
-The Corporation's AIF is available on SEDAR at www.sedar.com and a copy is available free of charge, upon request, to any security holder of the Corporation.
+The Corporation's AIF is available on SEDAR at www.sedar.com and a copy is available free of charge, upon request to the Secretary of the Corporation, to any securityholder of the Corporation.